rowan-rgb/HiltonBuildingsTool/DataMethodNotes.md

 ## Effect of Scale and the `SCALE_M` Variable

-Vectorisation from raster to polygons in Earth Engine depends on processing scale (metres per pixel).
+Raster-to-polygon conversion in Earth Engine depends on processing scale (metres per pixel).

-The code defines a `SCALE_M` parameter to represent working scale in metres, and polygon extraction uses a fine vectorisation scale internally.
+The code defines a `SCALE_M` variable to represent a working scale in metres, and polygon extraction uses a fine vectorisation scale internally.
 Scale choice affects results:

-Smaller (finer) scale:
+**Smaller (finer) scale**
 - more detailed polygon boundaries
 - more small buildings/fragments detected
 - higher counts possible
 - slower processing

-Larger (coarser) scale:
+**Larger (coarser) scale**
 - smoother polygons
 - small buildings may merge or disappear
 - lower counts
 - faster processing

 Building counts and sizes should therefore be interpreted as **scale-dependent estimates**, not exact cadastral footprints.